slapec/yaat/README.md

 -   `$scope.init(url)`

-    This method is called when the value of `$scope.$api` is initialized or changed.
-New value of `$api` is passed.
+    This method is called when the value of `$scope.$api` is initialized or changed, the value of `$scope.$limit` is changed or `yaat.init` event is received.
+New value of `$api` is passed as `url`.

 -   `$scope.update(sortable)`

-    This method is called when any table update is required (hide/sort checkbox or column order changed).
+    This method is called when any table update is required (hide/sort state or column order changed) or `yaat.update` event is received.
 When column order is changed the `sortable` element is passed so you can sync the header order (when no ordering made this argument is `undefined`).